dotnet/docs/docs/core/deploying/runtime-package-store.md

 Starting with .NET Core 2.0, it's possible to package and deploy apps against a known set of packages that exist in the target environment.
 The benefits are faster deployments, lower disk space use, and improved startup performance in some cases.

-This feature is implemented as a *runtime package store*, which is a directory on disk next to the the [`dotnet` host](../tools/dotnet.md) where packages are stored (typically at *.dotnet/store* in the user's profile).
+This feature is implemented as a *runtime package store*, which is a directory on disk where packages are stored (typically at *.dotnet/store* in the user's profile).
 Under this directory, there are subdirectories for architectures and [target frameworks](../../standard/frameworks.md).
 The file layout is similar to the way that [NuGet assets are laid out on disk](/nuget/create-packages/supporting-multiple-target-frameworks#framework-version-folder-structure):

 \dotnet
 &nbsp;&nbsp;\store